zeek/zeek/devel/contributors/memory-checks.rst

   ./configure --build-type=debug --sanitizers=address

-Any execution of the Zeek binary then checks for memory-related errors and leaks automatically.
+Any execution of the Zeek binary then checks for memory-related errors automatically.
 This includes any runs of regression test suite(s).
+On Linux, leak checking is also enabled by default.
+To enable leak checking for macOS, make sure to set environment variable ``ASAN_OPTIONS=detect_leaks=1`` as AddressSanitizer may not enable it by default like it does on Linux.

 Either GCC or Clang compilers support address/leak sanitizers, except Apple's clang may not implement the leak sanitizer.
 For the CI infrastructure, GCC